 Intervals is a public history initiative of the OAH Committee on Marketing and Communications.
-Created during the COVID-19 pandemic, Intervals explores the history of public health, illness, and disease in North America from colonial times to the present.
-Coming at a time of profound upheaval in our social and professional lives, Intervals responds to the impact of the pandemic on the history profession and helps fill the informational needs of the public.
-Season 1 draws on the work of twenty member historians to reframe American history through the lens of public health and to meet the demand for humanistic content that can engage and inform contemporary understanding of the coronavirus emergency.
+Created during the COVID-19 pandemic, season 1 of Intervals explored the history of public health, illness, and disease in North America from colonial times to the present.
+Season 1 drew on the work of twenty member historians to reframe American history through the lens of public health and to meet the demand for humanistic content that can engage and inform contemporary understanding of the coronavirus emergency.
+Season 2, which begain on August 9, 2022, looks at the history of America in the world, broadly conceived.
+Topics range from foreign relations in Latin America during the Cold War to the exporting of Walt Disney's Mickey Mouse and Magic Kingdom.
 Intervals showcases and amplifies the value of each participant's work, broadens the constituency for OAH resources, and promotes historical literacy as a critical tool of citizenship.
-New episodes will air weekly on Wednesdays beginning April 7, 2021.
+New episodes air weekly.

-Intervals is hosted by Christopher Brick, George Washington University, and Kariann Yokota, University of Colorado, Denver, co-chairs of the Marketing and Communications Committee.
+Intervals is hosted by Christopher Brick, George Washington University, and Kariann Yokota, University of Colorado, Denver., former co-chairs of the Marketing and Communications Committee.
 It is produced by Ikerighi (IK) David, the Eleanor Roosevelt Papers Project at George Washington University.

-Transcripts and notes, including suggested readings, are available for each episode.
+Transcripts and notes, including suggested readings, will be added for each episode as they become available.

 Christopher Brick is a historian of human rights and the modern United States at the George Washington University where he serves as Director and Editor of the Eleanor Roosevelt Papers Project.
 A founding member of the OAH Marketing and Communications Committee, Brick served as co-chair from 2019-20 and in that capacity conceived and founded the Intervals series.